 Stories that matter: applications for the Lorenzo Natali Media Prize now open until 28 April

-The Lorenzo Natali Media Prize, the EU’s flagship journalism award, opens for applications today.
+/EIN News/ -- The Lorenzo Natali Media Prize, the EU's flagship journalism award, opens for applications today.
+Journalists can apply by submitting eligible stories until midnight of 28 April.

 The Prize recognises and honours the work of journalists from around the world which shed a light on the most pressing global challenges.